 Assistant: “It’s Saturday”

 Me: Pointing outside to the first tee box, “Nobody is here.
 It’s after 5 o’clock.”
 Looking at him perplexed I proceed.
 “SERIOUSLY?”; now I’m wondering why this guy doesn’t do what every golf course operator does for me when I show up wanting my two kids to play and nobody is on the course.
 Invariably, I always get the guy behind the register to do a two for one discount or a ‘how about I just charge for an adult and you guys go play?’
 This guy, well, I think he must think that this is Augusta, and I need to pay the $80.
 If it were Augusta, no problem, I would fork over the money in a heartbeat; but this is a simple private golf course open to the public in a county with a population of 90,000 people.
 There are about 8 golf courses within a 45 minute drive.
-So there is some competition to keep the prices in check.
+There is some competition to keep the prices in check.

 Assistant: “It’s Saturday”